-Equity price risk and credit spread risk (not relating to the obligor / issuer's credit standing) are not monitored by management in relation to all investments other than the Group's investment in Equipment Leasing and Finance Holdings Limited as they are not currently significant in relation to the overall results and the consolidated financial position of the Group.
-With regard to equity price risk for Equipment Leasing and Finance Holdings Limited, this is monitored via the review of regular management reporting information received from Equipment Leasing and Finance Holdings Limited.
+Equity price risk and credit spread risk (not relating to the obligor / issuer's credit standing) are not monitored by management in relation to all investments as they are not currently significant in relation to the overall results and the consolidated financial position of the Group.
+Prior to 31 May 2024, with regard to equity price risk for Equipment Leasing and Finance Holdings Limited, this is monitored via the review of regular management reporting information received from Equipment Leasing and Finance Holdings Limited.